quancnm/RoboticArm_TicTacToe/README.md

 ## Project Description

-Design mechanical and program an advanced robotic arm play the classic game of Tic-Tac-Toe.
-This project showcases the integration of robotics and AI to create an intelligent system capable of making strategic moves on the Tic-Tac-Toe board.
-The project also includes a complete mathematical model of the SCARA robot, as well as dynamic simulation and servo actuator dynamics.
-The equations of motion are derived using Lagrangian mechanics.
+The turn-based game (tic tac toe) can be played by designing a mechanical structure and programming a robotic arm.
+This project shows how robotics and artificial intelligence can be used to develop a clever system that can play Tic-Tac-Toe strategically.
+The motion equations are derived using Lagrangian mechanics.

 ## Features